pantheon-systems/documentation/source/content/drupal.md

 Drupal includes many of the features and layout that Drupal users are familiar with, and it removes deprecated code to help improve future Drupal development.

-Drupal:latest updates Drupal’s underlying dependencies like [Symfony](https://symfony.com/) and [Twig](https://twig.symfony.com/), removes several deprecated API functions in favor of better options, and allows everyone running Drupal 8.8+ an easy upgrade path to Drupal and beyond.
+The latest version of Drupal updates Drupal’s underlying dependencies like [Symfony](https://symfony.com/) and [Twig](https://twig.symfony.com/), removes several deprecated API functions in favor of better options, and allows everyone running Drupal 8.8+ an easy upgrade path to Drupal and beyond.

 ## Drupal With Integrated Composer